 This works particularly well if you have used one of the steps above (about pre-exposing them to a new environment).
 For example, you can remind them of a great toy they enjoyed last time they went somewhere or find an activity or person you know they connected with to help them transition to a new environment.

 Even with very small children, it’s important to build their self-esteem and self-efficacy (the belief that they can achieve something) so they have the confidence to cope with increased independence.
-You can give them tasks or objectives (asking them for help with something you are doing or independent self-care activities) that are developmentally age-appropriate so that they feel a sense of achievement and capability.
+You can give them tasks or objectives (asking them for help with something you are doing or independent self-care activities) that are developmentally age-appropriate to feel a sense of achievement and capability.
 Or you could support them to make age-appropriate choices.
 Such as, “What dish (give two options) do you want me to cook for dinner?”
 Or, “What pair of pants do you want to choose between?”